← Back to FAQs

 The Solo Student Edition is designed for students working independently.
 It retains the same mysteries, labs, and writing assignments, but streamlines the collaboration elements to provide an individualized experience.

-The Group Edition is designed for co-ops or families teaching multiple students.
-It includes team collaboration prompts, group discussion points, and pacing guidance for working in a classroom or multi-student setting.
+The Group Edition is designed for classrooms, co-ops or families teaching multiple students.
+It includes team collaboration prompts, group discussion points, and pacing guidance for working in a multi-student setting.

 Can a student complete this program independently?